muellners/research/src/content/indepth-overview-of-blockchain.md

 3. Peer-to-peer cryptocurrency network

 In such networks there is no master server, which is responsible for all operations.
 Exchange of information (in this case — money) is between 2-3 or more software clients.
 All installed by users program-wallets are part of a bitcoin network.
 Each client stores a record of all committed transactions and the number of bitcoins in each wallet.
 Transactions are made by hundreds of distributed servers.
-Neither banks or taxes, nor governments can control the exchange of money between.
+Neither banks nor governments can control the exchange of money between two wallets.

 4. Unlimited possibilities of transaction

 Each of the wallet holders can pay to anyone, anywhere and any amount.
-The transaction can not be controlled or prevented, so one can make transfers anywhere in the world wherever another user with a Bitcoin wallet is located.
+The transaction can not be controlled or prevented, so one can make transfers anywhere in the world wherever another user with a cryptocurrency wallet is located.

 5. Decentralization

 There is no central control authority in the network, the network is distributed to all participants, each computer mining bitcoins is a member of this system.
-This means that the central authority has no power to dictate rules for owners of bitcoins.
+This means that the central authority has no power to dictate rules for owners of a cryptocurrency.
 And even if some part of the network goes offline, the payment system will continue to operate stable.

 6. Easy to use

-Using digital currencies is generally is convenient for companies.
-The company needs approximately 5 minutes to create a BTC wallet and immediately starts to use it without any questions and commissions.
+Using digital currencies is generally convenient for millenials and people with smart phones.
+Anybody can quickstart within minutes to create a wallet(e.g BTC wallet) and immediately starts to use it without any questions and commissions.